Learn To Fly Fish Program

 Join waitlist

-LTFF Hat Creek Fishout – Level 2 Students - June 9th - 12th
+LTFF Hat Creek Fishout – Level 2 Students - May 31-June 3rd

 Hat Creek!
 In the shadow of Mt.
 Lassen, this is both a beautiful and challenging fly fishing venue for LTFF Level 2 anglers.
 You will learn techniques to be on your game to catch trout in this great location!